-A natural looking, textured jacket, vest or long cardigan worn over something like a wide leg halter jumpsuit, is a good way to look more boho.
+A natural-looking, textured jacket, vest or long cardigan worn over something like a wide leg halter jumpsuit, is an excellent way to look more boho.
 Strappy sandals or multiple necklaces and bracelets can also add layers.

 7. Embrace Earth Tones